CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/authorizations.md

 # Authorizations

-Proper user authorizations are essential for managing ProcessForce documents efficiently.
+Proper user authorizations are essential for managing CompuTec ProcessForce documents efficiently.
 Assigning the right access ensures that users can perform necessary actions while maintaining system security and compliance.

 ---

-The creation of ProcessForce documents depends on specific user authorizations.
+The creation of CompuTec ProcessForce documents depends on specific user authorizations.
 To manage user authorizations, navigate to:

 :::info Path
     Administration → System Initialization → Authorizations → General Authorizations